-Statistical analyses to evaluate dose response and tumor incidences separately, but may be combined when scientifically defensible (McConnell et al., 1986).
+Statistical analyses should be performed on each tumor type separately.
+The incidence of benign and malignant lesions of the same cell type, usually within a single tissue or organ, are considered separately, but may be combined when scientifically defensible (McConnell et al., 1986).
 Trend tests and pairwise comparison tests are the recommended tests for determining whether chance, rather than a treatment-related effect, is a plausible explanation for an apparent increase in tumor incidence.
-The 2005 Guidelines for Carcinogen Risk Assessment states that
+The 2005 Guidelines for Carcinogen Risk Assessment states that: